Technology20 min read

 4. Use the "Eliminate Two" Method

 Most CISSP questions have 4 answers.
 Usually 2 are clearly wrong (too technical, too narrow, or factually incorrect).
 The challenge is choosing between the remaining 2.
-The more "management-oriented" or "comprehensive" answer is usually correct.
+The more management-oriented or comprehensive answer is usually correct.

-5. Don't Over-Study One Domain
+5. Do Not Over-Study One Domain

 Start Your CISSP Preparation Today

-2. Start with Domain 1 — Security & Risk Management sets the foundation
+2. Start with Domain 1 — Security & Risk Management (16%) sets the foundation

 3. Practice the management mindset from Day 1